 This scheme is not open to individuals who wish to combine research with a continuing clinical career in medicine, psychology, dentistry or veterinary practice.

-Resubmissions are not normally encouraged.
-If a previous application has been unsuccessful, please contact the Wellcome Trust for advice.
+Resubmissions are not normally allowed.
+If a previous full application has been unsuccessful, please contact the Wellcome Trust for advice.

 What is the scheme’s value and tenure?